 Our application form walks you through these questions and issues.
 The form should be completed with as much detail as possible.

-- requesting the appointment of an adjudicator; or
+- the appointment of an adjudicator; or

-An adjudication application can be made directly to the adjudicator but only where the adjudicator is agreed by both parties and has accepted direct appointment by the parties.
-Also where the contract provides for the appointment of a particular adjudicator or prescribed appointer (PA), the application should be made as is provided by the contract.
+Where the contract provides for the appointment of a particular adjudicator or prescribed appointer (PA), the application should be made as is provided by the contract.

 How is an adjudication application served?

 Both Adjudicate Today and the respondent should be served with identical adjudication applications, if possible, on the same day.

 Adjudicate Today accepts electronic, physical and/or fax service.
 Service can be effected by any of the following methods: